Former Seahawks punter Jon Ryan reveals he has skin cancer but expects full recovery

 Former Seahawks punter Jon Ryan has announced he was recently diagnosed with skin cancer on his neck and will have to undergo surgery, though for now the procedure is being delayed due to the coronavirus outbreak.

-“Luckily it’s a pretty slow-moving caner that the doctor is very confident that he can wait until after the coronavris has swept thorugh to operate on,’’ Ryan said.
+“Luckily, it’s a pretty slow-moving cancer that the doctor is very confident that he can wait until after the coronavirus has swept through to operate on,’’ Ryan said.

 Ryan, currently a member of the Saskatchewan Roughriders of the Canadian Football League after playing for the Seahawks from 2008-18, talked about his situation during an appearance on the Growing the Game podcast this weekend.